fabric/fabric/sites/www/upgrading.rst

     * - ``env.passwords`` (and ``env.sudo_passwords``) stores connection/sudo
         passwords in a dict keyed by host strings
       - Ported/`Pending <https://github.com/fabric/fabric/issues/4>`__
-      - Each `.Connection` object may be configured with its own ``connect_kwargs`` given at instantiation time, allowing for per-host password configuration already.
+      - Each `fabric.connection.Connection` object may be configured with its own ``connect_kwargs`` given at instantiation time, allowing for per-host password configuration already.

-        However, we expect users may want a simpler way to set configuration values that are turned into implicit `.Connection` objects automatically; such a feature is still pending.
+        However, we expect users may want a simpler way to set configuration values that are turned into implicit `fabric.connection.Connection` objects automatically; such a feature is still pending.
     * - Configuring ``IdentityFile`` in one's ``ssh_config``
       - Ported
       - Still honored, along with a bunch of newly honored ``ssh_config``